mikeroyal/PipeWire-Guide/README.md

 ## PipeWire Tools

 [PipeWire](https://pipewire.org) is a server and user space API to deal with multimedia pipelines.It provides a low-latency, graph based processing engine on top of audio and video devices that can be used to support the use cases currently handled by both pulseaudio and JACK.
 PipeWire was designed with a powerful security model that makes interacting with audio and video devices from containerized applications easy.
 Nodes in the graph can be implemented as separate processes, communicating with sockets and exchanging multimedia content using fd passing.
+PipeWire was created by [Wim Taymans](https://gitlab.freedesktop.org/wtaymans), Principal Engineer at Red Hat and co-creator of the GStreamer multimedia framework.

+ **Key features of PipeWire include:**

+   - Capture and playback of audio and video with minimal latency.
+   - Real-time Multimedia processing on audio and video.
+   - Multiprocess architecture to let applications share multimedia content.
+   - Seamless support for PulseAudio, JACK, ALSA and GStreamer applications.

 [WirePlumber](https://pipewire.pages.freedesktop.org/wireplumber/) is a modular session / policy manager for [PipeWire](https://pipewire.org/) and a GObject-based high-level library that wraps PipeWire’s API, providing convenience for writing the daemon’s modules as well as external tools for managing PipeWire.
 The WirePlumber daemon implements the session & policy management service.
 It follows a modular design, having plugins that implement the actual management functionality.